 CULTURAL SUBJECTS - The Environment, History, Geography and Science are all introduced through project work.
 This includes many varied art and craft activities, experiments and group discussions.

 PHYSICAL DEVELOPMENT - The children have outdoor play during each session and at lunch time.
-Each class also has a short P.E. session once a week to encourage spatial awareness and co-ordination and develop gross motor skills.

 Maria Montessori was an Italian physician, educator, philosopher and humanitarian.
 She is best known for her philosophy and the Montessori method of education of children from birth to adolescence.
 Her educational method is in use today in schools and nurseries throughout the world.